 - Trello– Great for to-do lists and visually managing your tasks.
 Trello is one of those tools that has really revolutionized my day, helping me get organized, be more proactive rather than reactive, stay on track with goals, and approach each day with more intention.
 Before discovering Trello, there were days when I felt like I’d been busy “working” all day, but unsure what I actually accomplished.
 With Trello, I now take 10 mins at the start of each day to visually plan out what I wanted to get done before starting any work.
 I use the pumped-up kanban method outlined in Tim Maurer’s Forbes article.
 Also, if you’ve ever used Post-It Notes to organize your ideas, Trello works in almost the same way, allowing you to move ideas around and group them on screen.

-- The major limitation with Trello right now is that you can’t use it when offline.
-So I’ve made a slight shift to Wunderlist for now.
-However, if Trello ever offers a desktop option, I’m back in 100%.
+- The major limitation with Trello right now is that you can’t use it when offline nor does it have a desktop app (as of 2015).

 Keeping to-do lists

 - ToDoIst–When I first wrote this article in 2015, I found ToDoIst a bit buggy and limited unless you opted for a premium plan.
 However, since then, the app has dramatically improved.
 Todoist is now my go-to checklist app where I create checklists, organized by project and date.
 Works seamlessly across desktop and mobile, and allows offline usage.
 I migrated over to Todoist after being a loyal user of Wunderlist for years, but Wunderlist shut down in 2020 after Microsoft acquired them in 2015.

 - TickTick– Great for keeping basic task lists and sub-task lists, which you can organize by folder.
 Also cross-device across desktop and mobile.
 However, I find it to be less powerful and customisable than ToDoIst.